gentilegiorgia01/scRNAseqTools/README.md

 # scRNAseqTools - Project Programming approaches for bioinformatics July 2025

-This project provides a fully reproducible R package and Docker-based environment designed for the analysis of single-cell RNA sequencing data generated with 10X Genomics technology.
+This project provides a fully reproducible R package and Docker-based environment designed for the analysis of single-cell RNA sequencing data.

-It guides users through the complete workflow — from gene annotation and quality filtering to dimensionality reduction, clustering, cell type identification, and tissue origin prediction — using Seurat and Bioconductor packages
+It guides users through the complete workflow - from gene annotation and quality filtering to dimensionality reduction, clustering, cell type identification, and tissue origin prediction - using Seurat and Bioconductor packages

 ---